Bison History and Facts

 Since the wolf and grizzly bear are gone from the tallgrass prairie region, man is the remaining predator.
 The Nature Conservancy has no plans to reintroduce wolves to the Tallgrass Prairie.
 It isn't big enough and they wouldn't mix well with our neighbors' cattle.

-- Bison is the correct term for the mammals on the Tallgrass Prairie Preserve.
+- Bison is the correct term for the mammals in North America.
+Their full latin name is bison bison bison.
 According to scientists, true buffalo are confined to Africa and Southeast Asia.

 - Before the settlements of modern civilization, around 30 million bison roamed across North America.
 By 1890, fewer than 600 plains bison were alive.

-- Bison and cattle are cousins (that is, they are in the same genus, Bos).
+- Bison and cattle are cousins - they're both grazers (that is, they are in the same genus, Bos).
+But bison are the largest native animals on the North American continent and can consume more than 30 pounds of grass (air-dry weight) in a day.

 - Full-grown bison bulls stand about 6.5 feet at the shoulder and can weigh up to 2,000 pounds.